 You went through all of the trouble of getting a coronavirus disease 2019 (COVID-19) test and you were expecting a clear answer, but unfortunately, it’s not always that simple.
-If you recently had an inconclusive test result, you may be wondering what you should do next.
+If you had an inconclusive test result, you may be wondering what you should do next.
 So we’ve broken it down for you.

 If you have symptoms of COVID-19, or if you’ve been exposed to a person who tested positive for COVID-19, the Centers for Disease Control and Prevention (CDC) recommends getting another test.
 This is particularly true if your first test was something called a rapid test or a rapid antigen test.

 While these rapid tests are helpful when it comes to identifying a lot of cases of COVID-19, they’re not always quite as good as polymerase chain reaction (PCR or molecular) tests.
-That’s why the CDC recommends getting a PCR test if your rapid antigen test was inconclusive, or even if it was negative but you have a known exposure or symptoms of COVID-19 (CDC, 2020c).
+That’s why the CDC recommends getting a PCR test if your rapid antigen test was inconclusive, or even if it was negative but you have a known exposure or symptoms of COVID-19 (CDC, 2021a).

 Why are some tests inconclusive?

 There are a few things that can make a COVID-19 test come back inconclusive.
 Sometimes, the sample wasn’t collected properly.
 This is particularly true of at-home tests where the process can be a little tricky, especially if you’re not a seasoned medical professional.

 But even experienced professionals can make mistakes, so if your sample was sent to a lab for analysis or performed by a medical professional, you still might get inconclusive results.
 Each test has a few different steps, and each step can be an opportunity for error.